 THE REASON FOR THIS IS BECAUSE THE SUBCONSCIOUS MIND CANNOT TELL THE DIFFERENCE BETWEEN WHAT IS REAL AND WHAT IS IMAGINED.

 Should you have trouble conjuring the experience, simply pretend.
 Remember: repetition is important.
 Additionally, stay conscious of how resistance shows up for you enabling working through it instead of it stopping you.

 Resistance is natural to change.
-The key is to know HOW resistance shows up, manage it as it comes, and breakthrough the other side.
+The key is to know HOW resistance shows up, manage it as it comes, and break through the other side.
 Resistance may show up through:

-The moment you identify resistance, you are able to work through it, for example, staying uncomfortable with the new behavior or identifying a belief you have that supports the change you want to make.
+The moment you identify resistance, you are able to work through it, for example, by staying uncomfortable with the new behavior or identifying a belief you have that supports the change you want to make.
 Managing resistance takes conscious practice.
 You will learn how to manage your resistance effectively and easily.
 Unattended resistance may lead to sabotage.